just-another-joker/sleepmask-vs/README.md

 * Visual Studio Community/Pro/Enterprise 2022 (Desktop Development with C++ installed)
 * The Clang compiler for Windows (Visual Studio Installer -> Modify -> Individual Components -> C++ Clang Compiler for Windows)

-Note: Sleepmask-VS has been updated to use Clang to facilitate inline assembly blocks (`__asm{}`).
+**Note:** Sleepmask-VS requires Clang to facilitate inline assembly blocks (`__asm{}`).
 Compilation will therefore fail if Clang has not been installed.
 This project has been tested on v17.0.3.

 ### Cloning the repo:

-Sleepmask-VS has been updated to include BOF-VS as a submodule to simplify maintenance and development.
+Sleepmask-VS includes BOF-VS as a submodule to simplify maintenance and development.
 Therefore, `git clone` will not download all of the files required to compile the project. `git submodule init` and `git submodule update` are also required to initialize the repository and fetch BOF-VS.

 Alternatively, `git clone --recurse-submodules <sleepmask-vs>` will instruct Git to initialize and fetch BOF-VS as part of cloning Sleepmask-VS.

 Note: If you download Sleepmask-VS as a zip, you will need to do the following to correctly configure the submodule dependency:
 ```